 Respecting the Wilderness

 The popularity of outdoor adventuring has exploded over recent years.
 Increasing numbers of people are visiting the Adirondacks.
-Hundreds of mile of hiking trails, mountains large and small, over 100 notable slide climbs and 3,300+ documented rock and ice climbing routes create diverse options for those the inclination to step away from the roadside.
+Thousands of miles of hiking trails, mountains large and small, over 100 notable slide climbs and 3,300+ documented rock and ice climbing routes create diverse options for those the inclination to step away from the roadside.
 Challenging conditions during all seasons make this both an exciting destination in-and-of itself as well as a training ground for grander mountaineering expeditions across the country and abroad.

 Unfortunately the usage comes with a price—the impact we have upon the terrain.
 Those who enjoy the land have a responsibility to learn about it, respect it and use it responsibly.
 This concept is not new.